Arles

 2. Le 20 juillet 1031.

-3 Au dessus de cognatus une main postérieure a ajouté dans le ms lat 10912 avunculus Cette addition a été empruntée aux Gesta consul Andegav éd Marchegay p 112
+3 Au dessus de cognatus, une main postérieure a ajouté dans le ms. lat.
+10912 avunculus.
+Cette addition a été empruntée aux Gesta consul.
+Andegav., éd Marchegay p.
+112.

 This roughly translates as:

 36. Also in the following year, in the month of July2, king Robert closed his final day [passed away] at the castle of Melun; and his body was carried to the church of Saint Denis the Martyr and buried in that same place.
 Then, once again, a renewed cruelty of discord arose between the mother and the sons, and long-standing hatreds loosened the reins of past angers.
-For a long time, there was an outburst of violence involving the wasting of their own property, until Fulk, Count of the Angevins—their kinsman3—reproving the mother for why she was exercising such beastly madness toward her sons, brought both parent and children back into peace.
+For a long time, there was an outburst of violence involving the wasting of their own property, until their kinsman, Fulk, Count of the Angevins3, reproving the mother for why she was exercising such beastly madness toward her sons, brought both parent and children back into peace.
 In the following year, however, in the same month and in the same castle where the king had died, she also died; from there she was carried to the basilica of Saint Denis and buried next to the king.

 2. 20 July 1031